javacaliente/superdesign-mcp-server/README.md

    }
    ```

-3. **Alternative: Use the provided config file:**
+3. **Alternative: Use the provided template:**
-   Copy the `cline-mcp-config.json` file from this project to your Cline configuration directory
+   Copy `cline-mcp-config.template.json` to `cline-mcp-config.json` and update the path to match your installation

 4. **Restart Cline**